LB&SCR E2 - Body (WSF) in 4mm / 1/76 scale

 Please note - the prototype photographs sometimes showed the Smoke-Box to have rivets and other times none at all.
 For this reason this model has been designed as the smooth type to print better and provide a better canvas.
 Rivets can be added by buying transfer decals that have physical relief.
 DCC Concepts is one manufacturer that supplies them.

 Also to be noted, the rivets on the side of the tank don't always turn out perfectly in WSF/BSF, especially after sanding down.
 Adding transfer rivet decals will solve this easily.

-The Smoke-Box Door is located on a sprue in front of the body and the 2 slide in cab doors are sprued under the cab.
-These slide in from the top and are removable, the cab roof is provided loose.
-This allows you to easily paint the interior and add a crew. .
-The buffers are sprue joined underneath also, this gives you the choice of using them or substituting them with metal ones from other manufacturers without having to hack them off a buffer beam.
+The Smoke-Box Door is located in front of its position by sprues, the two optional slide in cab doors are sprued under the cab, the cab roof is loose.
+The buffers are sprue joined underneath, this gives you the choice of using them or substituting them with metal ones from other manufacturers without having to hack them off a buffer beam.